alessiocarta29/cavity-simple/README.md

 ### Why the convection scheme is deferred, not selected

-Central differencing is second-order accurate and unbounded.
-Upwind is first-order and unconditionally stable.
-The usual way to offer both is a flag that selects which set of coefficients goes into the matrix.
-This solver does something different, and the reason is that the choice is not really between two schemes but between two matrices.
+The earlier version of this solver put central-difference coefficients directly into the matrix.
+That works until it does not: on a 32 × 32 grid at Re = 1000 it diverges outright, while the finer grids converge.
+The cell Peclet number there is above 30, and §5.8 explains what goes wrong — of the two schemes only upwind satisfies `A_P ≥ Σ|A_l|`, the sufficient condition for iterative solvers to converge.
+Past a cell Peclet number of 2 the central matrix loses that property, and SIP is left with a system it has no guarantee of handling.

-The face value we want is a blend,
+Deferred correction keeps the good matrix and gets the good scheme anyway.
+The face value we want is a blend, and it can be rewritten without approximation as

-    φ_f = γ · φ_f^CDS + (1 − γ) · φ_f^UDS

-which can be rewritten, without approximation, as

-    φ_f = φ_f^UDS + γ · ( φ_f^CDS − φ_f^UDS )
+    φ_f = γ·φ_f^CDS + (1 − γ)·φ_f^UDS  =  φ_f^UDS + γ·( φ_f^CDS − φ_f^UDS )

-The first term goes into the matrix.
+The first term goes into the matrix, so the matrix is always upwind whatever `γ` is.
 The second is evaluated with the previous iterate and moved to the source term.
-So the matrix always holds upwind coefficients, whatever `γ` is, and the blending happens entirely through the right-hand side.

-At convergence the outer iteration stops changing the solution, so the lagged term equals what it would have been if treated implicitly.
-The explicit upwind contribution cancels the implicit one and the equation actually satisfied is the one for the blended scheme.
-Lagging a term changes how fast the iteration converges; it does not change what it converges to.
+At convergence the outer iteration stops changing the solution, so the lagged term equals what it would have been implicitly: the explicit upwind contribution cancels the implicit one, and what is actually solved is the blended scheme.
+Lagging a term changes how fast the iteration converges, not what it converges to.

-What this buys is diagonal dominance. §5.8 notes that of the two schemes only upwind satisfies `A_P ≥ Σ|A_l|`, which is the sufficient condition for iterative solvers to converge.
-With central coefficients in the matrix, the condition is lost as soon as the cell Peclet number exceeds 2, and SIP is left solving a system it has no guarantee of handling.
-The measured consequence is in the results section: on a 32 × 32 grid at Re = 1000, the earlier version of this solver with central coefficients in the matrix diverges outright, while the deferred-correction version converges to the same answer the finer grids agree on.

-There are two costs, and neither is hidden.

-The deferred term is lagged, so it slows the outer iteration.
-At `γ = 1` in a strongly convective flow, more outer iterations are needed than the same problem would need with central coefficients implicit — assuming those converged at all.
+So the change buys three things.
+The solver now converges where it previously crashed.
+One code path covers CDS, UDS and everything between, instead of two implementations that can drift apart.
+And it is the mechanism production codes use, OpenFOAM included, so the work transfers.

-Changing the matrix changes `A_P`, and `A_P` feeds Rhie–Chow and the pressure-correction equation.
-The converged solution is therefore not identical to what a central-coefficient matrix would produce; it is a different discretisation of the same equations.
-The results section quantifies the difference and shows it shrinking with refinement, as it must.
+The cost is that the converged solution is no longer identical to what the central-coefficient matrix produced.
+Changing the matrix changes `A_P`, and `A_P` feeds both the Rhie–Chow damping and the pressure-correction equation.
+At convergence the mass imbalance vanishes, which leaves `A_P → 4μ + A_wall` for central differences but `A_P → Σ max(m,0) + 4μ + A_wall` for upwind — much larger where convection dominates.
+These are two different discretisations heading for the same continuum solution.
+The results section quantifies the gap and shows it shrinking with refinement, as it must.

 ### The pressure system is singular

 Pressure is only defined up to a constant, so the pressure-correction matrix has